ChuKhaLi/playwright-path/MOD-E2E-01_Playwright_E2E_Fundamentals/lessons/lesson-01-playwright-installation-and-project-setup/assessment.md

-# Lesson 1: Assessment
+# Lesson 1: Assessment - Playwright Installation and Setup

+## 🎯 Assessment Overview
+This assessment evaluates your understanding of Playwright installation, setup, and basic configuration.

+---

-## Knowledge Check
+## 📚 Part A: Knowledge Check

 ### Question 1
-What is the primary command to initialize a new Playwright project and install its dependencies?
+What is the primary command to initialize a new Playwright project with an interactive setup?
 a) `npm install playwright`
 b) `npm init playwright@latest`
 c) `npx playwright install`